Honor View 20: The first standout phone of 2019

 I can't think of a more fitting first phone review for 2019 than Huawei's Honor View 20.
 Announced in the waning days of December 2018 for China first, the Honor View 20 is a visually mesmerizing Android Pie phone whose midtier price belies all the features Huawei's stuffed inside and out: A 48-megapixel camera on the back alongside a 3D stereo lens.
 A 6.4-inch display with razor-thin bezels.
 A 25-megapixel camera on the front, with a hole-punch opening instead of a notch.
 A visually showstopping finish.
 A 4,000-mAh battery and 125GB or 256GB of on-board storage.
 And a headphone jack!

 I won't blame you for doing a double take because the Honor View 20 reads like a higher-end device on paper.
-For a 2,999-yuan starting price (which converts to about $445, £350 or AU$620), it has as much going on as a lot of premium phones you can buy today at double the price.
+For a £500, 569 euro and 2,999-yuan starting price, it has as much going on as a lot of premium phones you can buy today at double the price.
 I can almost see it taunting Samsung's upcoming Galaxy S10: "I've got a ridiculously large 48-megapixel camera and 3D sensor, what about you?"

 Now here's where the drama comes in.
 Not everyone will be able to buy an Honor View 20, even if they want to, and that's because Huawei is persona non grata in some parts of the world.